linhvovan29546/react-native-full-screen-notification-incoming-call/README.md

 I love contributions!
 Check out my [contributing docs](CONTRIBUTING.md) to get more details into how to run this project, the examples, and more all locally.

 ## How to send a pull-request
 To send a pull-request please follow these rules for naming the commit message.
-Based on the commit messages, increment the version from the lastest release.
+Based on the commit messages, increment the version from the latest release.

 - If the string "`BREAKING CHANGE`" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
-- If a commit message begins with the string "`feat`" then the minor version will be increased. b"feat: new API" and "feature: new API".
+- If a commit message begins with the string "`feat`" then the minor version will be increased. "feat: new API".
 - All other changes will increment the `patch version`.

 ## Please star this library and join me in contributing to its development